-If you are visiting Nelson for a week or more, this list of day trips will keep you sorted with some of the best things to see and do.
+If you are visiting Nelson for a week or more, this list of day trips will keep your days jam packed.
 And even better, they won’t break the bank… that’s right, there are plenty of affordable things to keep yourselves and the kiddos entertained.

 Top 10 Day Trips in Nelson!

 Glenduan to Cable Bay Walkway

 This one is for you if you like to get the blood pumping.
 Now, what should have been a three hour walk, took us five with a couple of littler people on our team.
 Of course, we were stopping regularly to explore the flora and fauna and to refuel the tummy tanks.
 So, don’t let our extended hike time put you off.

 There are a couple of things to factor in if you decide to do this walk.
 Firstly, the track is one way.
 So, if you don’t want to make the journey a six hour one, then you’ll need to consider how to get back to your car.
 If you are travelling with others then park cars on either side of the track, or you might need to look at other options such as a taxi.